rcabarreto/weatherApp/README.md

 You'll also need a valid key for the Dark Aky API, more information here: https://darksky.net/dev/account

+Once you have both API Keys, just run the following command to start the application.

 To run the app, in Linux, you can run the following command on your console, using your personal API KEY:

 ```